lechmazur/elimination_game/README.md

 - **Claude 3.5 Sonnet 2024-10-22**:
   Claude 3.5 Sonnet 2024-10-22 was eliminated primarily because they were perceived as a strong strategic player forming influential alliances that posed a long-term threat to others.
 Additionally, some players viewed their gameplay as too direct, adaptable, or unpredictable, making them a potential risk to alliance stability and strategic positioning.

+- **Qwen 2.5 Max**:
+  Players chose to eliminate Qwen 2.5 Max primarily due to their strategic adaptability, strong alliances, and perceived manipulative tactics.
+Many viewed them as a long-term threat due to their calculated gameplay, ability to shift alliances, and influence over voting dynamics, making them a significant obstacle to others' survival and endgame plans.

 ---